Disentangling trust from cooperation: Evolution of trust as reduced monitoring in social dilemmas: Results

 Our setup now allows us to examine if these findings generalise across different types of games, and thus different types of social interaction.
-Our results in Figure~\ref{fig:epsilon} and the left panel of Figure~\ref{fig:freq_coop_T_S} demonstrate that trust-based cooperation (TUC) consistently remains a frequent strategy across the three different games, and for a broad range of opportunity costs.
-In other words, trust is expected to be a widespread heuristic across various types of interaction, not just in PD situations.
+Our results in Figure~\ref{fig:epsilon} and the left panel of Figure~\ref{fig:freq_coop_T_S} demonstrate that Trust-based Cooperation (TUC) consistently remains a frequent strategy across the three different games, and for a broad range of monitoring costs.
+In other words, trust-as-reduced-monitoring is expected to be a widespread heuristic across various types of interaction, not just in PD situations.
 A notable difference between the games is that trust-based strategies are highly prevalent in the PD, while AllC is almost absent.
-In this situation, trust is a successful strategy, but naive unconditional cooperation is not.
-For the SD and SH, both TUC and AllC strategies are frequent, indicating that a mix of careful trusters and naive unconditional cooperators could be observed in these more relaxed social dilemmas.
+In this situation, cooperation with reduced monitoring after trust is established is a successful strategy, but unconditional cooperation is not.
+In the SD and SH games, both TUC and AllC strategies are frequent, indicating that a mix of careful trusters and unconditional cooperators could be observed in these more relaxed social dilemmas.